 *AV®, BV®, AV Preeminent® and BV Distinguished® are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedures, standards and policies.

 A 1967 graduate of the University of Illinois College of Law, Jerry was winner of the Frederick M. Green Moot Court Competition and the Horner Cup and Waterman Prize for Excellence in Moot Court Competition as a law student.
 He was also recipient of the Harno Scholarship.

 Jerry has served two terms on the board of directors of the Champaign Country Club and is a past president of the Tolono, Illinois, Lions Club, the Bottenfield School PTA, and the Champaign-Urbana Youth Hockey Association.
 For six years, he was a Little League baseball coach.
 He is a member of the Champaign Rotary Club.

 An active member of Faith United Methodist Church in Champaign, Jerry is past president of its Men's Club and has served multiple terms as chairman of the Staff-Parish Relations Committee, as chairman of the Building Committee and as chairman of the Board of Trustees.

-He and his wife, Helen, a former legal secretary, are the parents of two children, Michael and Amy, and the grandparents of two grandchildren, Stephen and Marybeth Dyson.
-He enjoys snow skiing and golf, and is a former tennis, baseball, softball and basketball player.
+He and his late wife, Helen, a former legal secretary, are the parents of two children, Michael and Amy, and the grandparents of two grandchildren, Stephen and Marybeth Dyson.
+He enjoys snow skiing and golf, and is a former tennis, baseball, softball, and basketball player.